-Despite this it is always reassuring to know that your practitioner is working to certain levels of good practice and professional associations are there to ensure that their members are doing just that.
+Despite this, we understand it is always reassuring to know that your practitioner is working to a level of good practice.
+Professional bodies are responsible for making sure their members are doing just that.
 Individuals can choose to register with these associations.

 In order to become accredited, the individuals must meet certain requirements and regulations set by the organisations.
 To be accepted into the body, they will usually need to comply with a code of ethics and complaints procedure.
 The requirements will depend on the organisation.
 These generally involve a high level of training, education and a certain level of professional experience.

 This is where you can submit feedback about the content of this page.

 Please note we are unable to provide any personal advice via this feedback form.
 If you do require further information or advice, please visit the homepage & use the search function to contact a professional directly.